MicrosoftDocs/architecture-center/docs/example-scenario/ai/form-recognizer-healthcare-content.md

 ## Next steps

-To determine whether you can benefit from this solution, review the information in [this GitHub repository](https://github.com/microsoft/Azure-Solution-Accelerator-to-automate-COVID-19-Vaccination-Proof-and-Test-Verification-Forms).
+To determine whether you can benefit from this solution, review the information in the [Azure solution accelerator for automating healthcare forms](https://github.com/microsoft/Azure-Solution-Accelerator-to-automate-COVID-19-Vaccination-Proof-and-Test-Verification-Forms) repository on GitHub.

 For step-by-step instructions for deploying the solution, see the [deployment guide](https://github.com/microsoft/Azure-Solution-Accelerator-to-automate-COVID-19-Vaccination-Proof-and-Test-Verification-Forms/blob/main/Deployment/Deployment.md) in the GitHub repository.

-See these articles for more information:
+For more information, see the following articles:

 - [Azure Applied AI Services documentation](/azure/applied-ai-services)
 - [What is Azure Form Recognizer?](/azure/applied-ai-services/form-recognizer/overview)